aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ppsx-to-xlam/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSX to XLAM via C++ or Online App" h2="PPSX  to XLAM File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The PPSX file format is a presentation file format used by Microsoft PowerPoint.
+It is a combination of XML architecture and ZIP compression for storing slides and other information.
+It is used to store slides, text, images, audio, video, and other media content.
+However, the XLAM file format is an Excel macro-enabled workbook file format used by Microsoft Excel.
+It is used to store worksheets, charts, macros, and other data.
+Therefore, it is necessary to convert PPSX to XLAM in order to use the data stored in the PPSX file in Excel.

+<h2>How Aspose.Total helps for ppsx to xlam conversion</h2>

+Aspose.Total for C++ is a suite of APIs that enables developers to create, manipulate, and convert various file formats within C++ applications.
+It includes APIs for manipulating documents, images, emails, and other file formats.
+It also includes APIs for manipulating Microsoft Office documents, such as PowerPoint, Excel, and Word.
+By using Aspose.Total for C++, you can easily convert PPSX to XLAM within C++ applications in two simple steps.

+Firstly, by using Aspose.Slides for C++, you can export PPSX to HTML.
+Aspose.Slides for C++ is a powerful API for manipulating PowerPoint presentations.
+It enables developers to create, manipulate, and convert presentations within C++ applications.
+It also enables developers to export presentations to various file formats, such as HTML.

+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert HTML to XLAM.
+Aspose.Cells for C++ is a powerful API for manipulating Excel spreadsheets.
+It enables developers to create, manipulate, and convert spreadsheets within C++ applications.
+It also enables developers to convert spreadsheets to various file formats, such as HTML.

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert PPSX file to XLAM within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export PPSX to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to XLAM.
+Therefore, by using Aspose.Total for C++, you can easily convert PPSX to XLAM within C++ applications in two simple steps.
+It is a powerful suite of APIs that enables developers to create, manipulate, and convert various file formats within C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}